Should I buy or rent real estate? A Canadian’s guide

 Investment costs - renting vs buying

 Before you decide to sign a rental agreement or enter the property market, you need to weigh up the costs involved, both now and in the future.
 While purchasing property requires a much larger initial investment, this typically comes with a greater potential to reduce living costs or generate profits in the future.
 Whether you want to live in your home after you've retired and paid off your mortgage or sell it to raise capital for a new venture, real estate is a very tangible and dependable asset.The potential to lower future living expenses or generate future profits does come at a financial cost, however, with an initial deposit required and ongoing mortgage and maintenance payments often more expensive than comparable rents.
 Whether you decide to rent or buy, it's important to consider all ongoing expenses along with your immediate deposit.
 While both renters and homeowners face regular expenses, there are considerable differences between how costs are generated and how they change over time.
+Talking to an expert, like a real estate agent may help to see what’s available.

 Raising a deposit

 The amount of money you have at your disposal is the single biggest factor that will influence your decision.
 In fact, being unable to raise a deposit for a house is one of the main reasons why so many people remain in the rental market.
 If you're unable to raise a deposit, get financial help from family, or access a 100 percent loan, then the decision couldn't be easier for you.
 While you may feel stuck at times, renting gives you the flexibility to move around, change jobs, and save money for your first deposit.
 Down payment amounts can vary considerable in Canada based on your income, credit score, and location, with anywhere between 5 and 20 percent standard.
+Also, based on your taxable income, you may determine what your deductions may be later on.

 Ongoing mortgage costs